selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/passphrase-load-options-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/passphrase-load-options-300.png" align="right" class="amigo">

 You can type or scan a BIP39 passphrase.
 When typing, swipe left :material-gesture-swipe-left: or right :material-gesture-swipe-right: to change keypads if your device has a touchscreen.
 You can also hold the button `PAGE` or `PREVIOUS` when navigating among letters while typing text to fast forward or backward.
-For scanning, you can also create a QR code from your offline passphrase using the [create QR code tool](../features/tools.md/#create-qr-code).
+For scanning, you can also create a QR code from your offline passphrase using the [Datum tool](../features/tools.md/#datum-tool).

 <div style="clear: both"></div>